Outdoor Illumination Guide: LED Garden Lighting | 2025 UK Edition

 • Current (mA) = 0.42 × 1000 = 420mA

-So, this solar panel produces 420mA of current in optimal sunlight conditions.
+So, this panel produces 420mA of current in optimal sunlight conditions.

-Enter your solar panel's specifications to calculate its current and see its quality rating.
+Enter your panel's specifications to calculate its current and see its quality rating.

 Product Longevity (Physical Lifespan)

-The physical lifespan of solar deck lights typically ranges from 2-5 years, depending on:
+The physical lifespan of these lights typically ranges from 2-5 years, depending on:

 • Battery quality (replaceable in premium models)